delftswa2016/desosa2016/opentripplanner/chapter.md

 ![code quality](images-team-opentripplanner/codesmell-overviewpyramid.png)*Code quality of OTP* <br/>

 **Presence of code smells****
-With Infusion Metrics the code smell is analysed.
+With Infusion Metrics the code smell is analyzed.
 OTP has 133.099 lines of code.
 The system has 360 Design Flaws and the QDI is 36,9. ([The Quality Deficit Index](https://dzone.com/articles/jsf-component-libraries) is a positive, upwards unbound value, which is a measure of "badness" of the analyzed system's design quality respecting the overall size of the system.)
 ![code smells](images-team-opentripplanner/codesmells.png)